onekarlyel-oss/docs/community-and-support/join-the-community.md

 ***

-At Zater Capital, you’re never trading alone.
+At Zionix Global, you’re never trading alone.
 Beyond bots and automation, we’ve built a vibrant global community where traders, investors, educators, and developers connect to share insights, offer support, and grow together.

-Whether you’re a beginner or a seasoned strategist, the Zater community is your home for collaboration, mentorship, and opportunity.
+Whether you’re a beginner or a seasoned strategist, the Zionix community is your home for collaboration, mentorship, and opportunity.